-It is important to remind the Church that most of our battles are fought and won 'Above the Clouds.'
-In the Book of Daniel Chapter 10, verses 10-21 the angel Gabriel reveals to Daniel that he and the angel Michael have been battling in the heavenlies to bring him answered prayer.
+It is important to remind the Church that most of our battles are fought and won "Above the Clouds."
+In the Book of Daniel Chapter 10, verses 10-21, the angel Gabriel reveals to Daniel that he and the angel Michael have been battling in the heavens to bring him the answered prayer.
 Angels war on behalf of God's people, and those spiritual battles take place, 'Above the Clouds.'
 "Are not all angels ministering spirits sent to assist those who will inherit eternal life."
-Heb.
-1:14
+Hebrews 1:14

 It is not only angels that do battle above the clouds, but we, the Church, are warring in the heavens as well.
-Scripture says that our very prayers are heard in the glorious smoke of God's throne room.
+Scripture says that our very prayers are heard in the glorious smoke in God's throne room.
 "And the twenty- four elders fell down before the Lamb...each holding golden bowls of incense, which are the prayers of the saints."
-Rev.5:8 "The prayers of all the saints are placed on the golden altar before the throne... and the smoke of the incense, which are the prayers of the saints went up before God from the hand of the angel."
-Rev. 8:3,4
+Revelation 5:8 "The prayers of all the saints are placed on the golden altar before the throne... and the smoke of the incense, which are the prayers of the saints went up before God from the hand of the angel."
+Revelation 8:3,4

 He even controls the clouds!